Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDc. JavaScript.md

 ### Wrap Up

-My goal here wasn't to teach you JavaScript, just to teach you enough to understand (1) how it is different from other langauges you have learned and (2) how it makes pages more interactive - you saw how we were able to calcuate a value, and present it to the user.
+My goal here wasn't to teach you JavaScript, just to teach you enough to understand (1) how it is different from other languages you have learned and (2) how it makes pages more interactive - you saw how we were able to calculate a value and present it to the user.

 Some things to look into if you are interested in learning more: